knoxite/website/content/docs/storage-backends/content.md

 Copy the WebDAV-URL and modify it by the following rules:

 - replace the `http` / `https` protocol with `webdav` / `webdavs`
-- add your username and your password to the path
+- add your username and password to the URL
-- add the subdirectory to the path, if you want

 The URL can now be used to initialize a repo: